 Let’s be honest, having aesthetic bookshelves is the best thing in the world.
-This blog post will be a complete guide to how to make your bookshelves dark academia.
-Note: in this list I will not be including books that are out of print/no longer available.
+This blog post will be a complete guide to how to make dark academia book shelves.
+This list will not include books that are out of print/no longer available.

 If you don’t want to buy books.

 If you want your shelves to look academia but don’t want to buy new books, not to worry.
 The simple solution is to remove the dust jackets from books that have gold, brown, black, or tan inside cloth.
 As an alternative, you can flip your books around so the pages are only visible.
 However, were you to do this, make sure you only flip a few around or the shelves don’t look dark academia anymore.
 This gives such a vintage vibe to the shelves!

 When we think dark academia, we don’t think pristine, perfect bookshelves.
 Experiment with your shelves a little bit.
 Stack them sideways or upside down.
 Layer your books and give them some depth.
 Your dark academia library should be reflective of you, it’s not a bookstore!